From BR Bullpen

 Biographical Information

-He was part of what is widely viewed as one of the most lopsided trades in baseball history.
-On December 10, 1971, the Angels sent him to the New York Mets for four players, one of whom was future Hall of Famer Nolan Ryan.
-Fregosi only hit .233 with 5 home runs in a season and a half as a Met; Ryan averaged 17 wins and over 300 strikeouts a year in eight seasons as an Angel.
+Fregosi continued to star for the team, now known as the California Angels, winning a Gold Glove in 1967 and leading the AL with 13 triples in 1968.
+However, he missed nearly a month of the 1971 campaign due to foot surgery, and his average that year dipped to .233.
+Following that season, he was a part of what is widely viewed as one of the most lopsided trades in baseball history.
+On December 10th, he was sent to the New York Mets for four players, one of whom was future Hall of Famer Nolan Ryan.
+Ryan went on to average 17 wins and over 300 strikeouts a year in eight seasons in California.

 Notable Achievements

 - 20-Home Run Seasons: 1 (1970)

 - NL Pennants: 1 (1993)